| Francis de Laboulaye,

 be a wrong decision he can of course resign - but such cases should

+be rare.
 There remains the question where one should look for good

 ambassadors, whether they should be professionals or persons drawn